L i s a K a n D e

 ![]() Pearly Mosaic: Pushed Up a Few Notches Aha!
 You folks think I DON'T sleep and you are almost right.
 Did you know that I've mastered the art of beading with one eye shut and one eye opened?
 Here are two alternate versions of the Pearly Mosaic necklace featured in the June/July issue of Beadwork, with graduated circles and pushed up a few notches to show how you can create a different look with the same techniques.
 The design reminds me of crochet circles.
 I can also see the same technique used to weave random floating circles around the neckline or converted to a smaller bracelet design.
 Hmmm... more ideas to get me into additional beady trouble.

 I designed these necklaces to showcase the flexibility of using borosilicate beads mixed with the Serenity leaves.
 All silver used in the Serenity Blossoms necklace are Karen Hilltribe Thai Silver with the exception of the daisy spacers which are from Bali.
 The Merlot necklace has a mix of Toho cranberry seed beads, ruby rondelles, faceted garnet and iolite rondelles with vermeil Bali daisy accents.
 It is not the easiest to photograph borosilicate beads and you won't find these beads in the online catalog but only at the many shows I have scheduled.
 The colors on computer screens simply do not do justice to the way boro (aka pyrex) glass glows in proper lighting.
 This glass has two different personalities.
 In fluorescent light, it is muted and neutral in appearance.
 But under halogen or in sunlight, the beads appear to glow from within.
 The colors just "pop"!
 You will be able to fully appreciate the nuances of this glass in person because the eye does not lie.
-I specialize in LIMITED production, custom blended small rondelle and disk shaped borosilicate beads to accent all those larger focal beads you may have collected from other artists.
-The beads are perfect for bracelet designs too or anywhere you want a small punch of color The rondelle versions were used in the Berrylicious bracelet from the Spring 2006 issue of Stringing Magazine.
+I specialize in LIMITED production, custom blended small rondelle, disk shaped, and triangle borosilicate beads to accent all those larger focal beads you may have collected from other artists.
+The beads are perfect for bracelet designs and anywhere you want a small punch of color The rondelle versions were used in the Berrylicious bracelet from the Spring 2006 issue of Stringing Magazine.
 I also challenged the editors of Beadwork Magazine to design with the disk versions in their November 2006 issue.
 Since colors are custom blended in small batches, the selection will differ from show to show.
 If you see a color you like, it is best to snatch it up because I can not guarantee I can duplicate the same colors later!
 The borosilicate beads have also been featured in a number of other publications.

 I have always admired Michael Barley's glasswork so imagine how thrilled I was when I had the opportunity to schedule a workshop in Port Townsend, WA in July 2005.
 The trip was extra special because just a few months before (May 2005) I took the leap to pursue my glass full time.
 I don't regret that decision a bit!!
 Up to that point, I had isolated myself by being self-taught to develop my own personal style but it was time to venture out and take workshops to fine tune my techniques.
 Michael is a meticulous and patient instructor.
 I consider him to be one of my two mentors that have influenced my work the most, even if I only studied under him for TWO days.
 (My other mentor is the fabulous Kim Osibin, whom I've been fortunate to spend 2 days with on two separate occasions.)
 I admire Michael's attention to detail, form, function and technique.
 The bead above was a "practice" bead I made in his class.
 I had thought to just keep it in a box for memento sake but the bead screamed to be made into this vibrant necklace.
 The necklace is in my personal collection and is a 5-strand design utilizing various shapes of Carnelian beads, both smooth and faceted, for added textural effect.
 Faceted lemon jade, hessonite garnet and olive quartz also added color variation to spice things up with a hint of Bali vermeil findings.
-You will find a profile on Michael, written by me, in the October/November 2006 issue of Beadwork Magazine.
+You will find a profile on Michael, written by me, in the October/November 2006 issue for Beadwork Magazine.

 Metal Art Highlights For the time being, since May 2005, I decided to set aside my metalsmithing and enameling (with the exception of the two workshops I attended with my friend Kelly Russell in 2006, on PMC - see below) to focus 100% on glass.
-However, this is just a temporary reprieve and you will see some interesting offerings in the future.
+However, this is just temporary and you will see some interesting offerings in the future.
 I know I'll be unable to stay away from metals much too long.
 I can't commit to a timeframe of when you'll see products in this category again.
 A girl has only so much time in the day to create but I use every second of every moment!
-In the meantime, you can view some of my previous work and get a sense of my style of metalworking to see what exciting things may be in store.
+In the meantime, you can view some of my previous work and get a sense of my metalworking style to anticipate what exciting things may be in store.
 (October 2006) It took a year for her to get here but I was able to convince my friend Kelly Russell, to come into town to teach two workshops at the San Gabriel Bead Company.
 I've been toying with the idea of playing with PMC more and combining it with my glasswork.
 I made the above double sided bead (which also serves as a pendant) with Kelly's guidance.
 I LOVE the effect of the single dragonfly camouflaged behind the wisteria leaves.
 Textures were created by using Gwen Gibson's tear away technique.
 We used the ancient Korean technique of Keumboo to apply 24kt gold foil to the fine silver bead.
 A nice patina was added using liver of sulfur.
 What fun!
 I have some exciting ideas I'd like to explore when I have more time to play and more equipment!
 Kelly is a GREAT instructor and if you have a chance to take one of her workshops don't miss it!

 Sunken Treasures and Gargoyle Rings (October 2006) The results of the second workshop with Kelly Russell are shown above.
 We explored PMC hollow forms using both lump and sheet clay.
 The Keumboo application and antique patina gives the ring a lovely worn appearance, as if found from some archaeological excavation.
 I simply LOVE it!
 A stone can be set in the center, but I loved the patina so much, that I think I'll leave it as is.
 I had made an extra ring shank so decided to create the Gargoyle Ring from a borrowed mold.
 The possibilities with PMC are endless and exciting.
-I have lots of exciting ideas to add this medium into my repertoire and look forward to exploring PMC further but for now, I better get back to focusing on glass beadmaking and preparing for all my shows.
+I have a LOT of exciting ideas to add metal clay into my repertoire and look forward to exploring PMC further but for now, I better get back to focusing on glass and preparing for all my shows.

 (May 2002) The Lizard King was inspired by a friend who is a Jim